Manuel María Lombardini: First Mexican Republic

-During the First Mexican Republic, he joined the liberal Yorkino Party as a sublieutenant, and joined in the assault made at Tulancingo on 7 January 1828, against the Plan of Montaño in which the conservative Esoces Party led by Nicolas Bravo attempted to overthrow the government of Guadalupe Victoria.
-Lombardini continued to champion the causes of the Yorkino Party which included the demand for public offices, and the expulsion of the Spaniards, but during the Revolution of the Accordada during which liberal supporters fought against president elect and Minister of War Manuel Gomez Pedraza he remained loyal to the government of Guadalupe Victoria.
+During the First Mexican Republic, he joined the liberal Yorkino Party as a sublieutenant, and joined in the assault made at Tulancingo on 7 January 1828, against the Plan of Montaño in which the conservative Esoces Party led by Nicolás Bravo attempted to overthrow the government of Guadalupe Victoria.
+Lombardini continued to champion the causes of the Yorkino Party which included the demand for public offices, and the expulsion of the Spaniards, but during the Revolution of the Accordada during which liberal supporters fought against president elect and Minister of War Manuel Gómez Pedraza he remained loyal to the government of Guadalupe Victoria.

-He took part in the Plan of Jalapa against Vicente Guerreo in 1829 and was in charge of the forces destined to fight Guerrero's partisans in Chietla and Oaxaca.
+He took part in the Plan of Jalapa against Vicente Guerrero in 1829 and was in charge of the forces destined to fight Guerrero's partisans in Chietla and Oaxaca.
 In 1830 he reached the rank of lieutenant.
 He joined the Plan of Veracruz against President Bustamante in April, 1832, joining the forces of General Ignacio Inclan with twenty five armed soldiers from Mexico City.
 He was made captain of veterans at the end of the year after joining the forces of Colonel Valencia in the fight against Bustamante in September 1832.

 As Valencia's assistant he entered to Zumpango took part in the taking of Lerma and Toluca and in the siege of Mexico City, seeing action as well at Casas Blancas.
 He also fought at the Rancho de Posadas, and upon winning there was granted the rank of lieutenant colonel by Santa Anna.
 He took the town of Zacapoaxtla and established order there.
-Bustamante would be overthrown in December 1832 and the triumphant liberals would elect Santa Anna and Valentin Gomez Farias, but discontent over the new administration caused another revolution to flare up, eventually joined by Santa Anna who had switched sides to the conservatives.
-Lombardini would also switch sides and in June 1834 he distinguished himself at the siege of Puebla, taking part in the conservative Plan of Cuernavaca which overthrew president Valentin Gomez Farias.
+Bustamante would be overthrown in December 1832 and the triumphant liberals would elect Santa Anna and Valentín Gómez Farías, but discontent over the new administration caused another revolution to flare up, eventually joined by Santa Anna who had switched sides to the conservatives.
+Lombardini would also switch sides and in June 1834 he distinguished himself at the siege of Puebla, taking part in the conservative Plan of Cuernavaca which overthrew president Valentín Gómez Farías.
 He was granted the rank of lieutenant, and Battalion Number 11 was placed at his disposal.